maherou/Teaching/files/CS373/ATaleOfThreeCS373Students.md

 Dux: Oh, OK.
 Then I’ll do 3D gaming!

 Einar:  I’m heading to the library.
 I want to find a topic that lines up with my job interests, probably something in data analysis, maybe something in graph theory.
 Also, I better get my second set of article reviews done.
 DH said they are worth half a grade difference by the end.
 Even more important, I have to get in the habit of keeping up in the field.
-A lot of what I know now will be obsolete in five years.
+A lot of what I know now will be obsolete in a few years.

 Dux: I suppose I should get started on my article reviews.
 I think I was supposed to turn something in last time.
 Oh well, I am sure I can make up a bunch of them at the end of the semester.